James Bobin

 James Bobin is a British filmmaker.
-He worked as a director and writer on Da Ali G Show and helped create the characters of Ali G, Borat, and Brüno.
+He worked as a director and writer on Da Ali G Show and helped create the characters of Ali G, Borat and Brüno.
 With Bret McKenzie and Jemaine Clement, he co-created Flight of the Conchords.
-He directed the feature films The Muppets (2011), Muppets Most Wanted (2014), Alice Through the Looking Glass (2016), and Dora and the Lost City of Gold (2019).
+He directed the feature films The Muppets (2011), Muppets Most Wanted (2014), and Alice Through the Looking Glass (2016) from Disney, and Dora and the Lost City of Gold (2019) from Paramount Pictures.